Breuer History, Family Crest & Coats of Arms

 The surname Breuer was first found in the Rhineland and Baden, where the name could be considered to make a great early contribution to the feudal society which became the backbone of early development of Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.

-Important Dates for the Breuer family
+Early History of the Breuer family

 This web page shows only a small excerpt of our Breuer research.
 Another 147 words (10 lines of text) covering the years 1726, 1829, 1842, and 1895 are included under the topic Early Breuer History in all our PDF Extended History products and printed products wherever possible.